Châteauneuf-du-Pape: Avignon popes

-Bertrand de Got, archbishop of Bordeaux, was elected pope in 1305, and took the name of Clement V. He transferred the papacy to Avignon in 1309.
+Bertrand de Got, archbishop of Bordeaux, was elected pope in 1305, and took the name of Clement V. He transferred the papacy to Avignon from Rome in 1309.
 The register of pontifical letters reveals that Clement V visited Châteauneuf on several occasions, sometimes for long periods.
 While in the village he would have been a guest at the bishop's residence.
 In 1312 he stayed in the village from 6–22 November.
 In 1313 he returned from 9 May to 1 July and again from 19 October to 4 December.
 The following year, 1314, he was in Châteauneuf from 24–30 March.
 He died in the castle of Roquemaure on the opposite bank of the Rhône on 7 April 1314.

 The next pope, Jacques Duèze, was elected in 1316 and took the name John XXII.
 After his coronation in Lyon on 5 September 1316, he travelled down the Rhône and spent 10 days in Châteauneuf before he arrived in Avignon.
 He had served as the bishop of Avignon between 1310 and 1313 and while bishop had also been the seigneur of Châteauneuf-du-Pape.
 He had arranged for his nephew Jacques de Via to succeed him as bishop.
 But on the death of his nephew in 1317 he chose not to appoint a successor, so during his papacy the village belonged directly to the pope.
 John XXII initiated a large number of building projects, including additions to the Palais des Papes in Avignon as well as defensive castles at Barbentane, Bédarrides, Noves and Sorgues.
 In 1317, work began on the construction of the castle in Châteauneuf-du-Pape.
 John XXII derived little benefit from the new castle, which was not completed until 1333, a year before his death.
 The ruins of the castle are now a prominent feature of the village.